-The Fusion Energi vehicles can easily be identified by the "Energi" badges located on the left and right front doors.
-There is a "Energi" nameplate on the trunk lid (located on the left hand side) that also includes the green leaf/blue highway "Hybrid" icon.
+The Fusion Energi vehicles can be easily identified by the Energi badges located on the left and right front doors.
+There is an Energi nameplate on the deck lid (located on the left hand side) that also includes the green leaf/blue highway Hybrid icon.